An Extraordinary Challenge

 - labelCase Studies

-Inim fire protection systems at work at one of Europe’s largest windmills, De Hompesche Molen.
+Inim fire protection systems are in use at one of Europe’s largest windmills, De Hompesche Molen.

 The De Hompesche Molen, standing 37 meters tall